Tendon and Ligament Injuries

 Joint stability dictates the treatment plan for an ankle sprain.
 Instability is usually suspected based on the physical examination and imaging studies.
 The examiner may perform the anterior drawer and talar tilt tests to assess stability.
 If the examiner is unable to perform reliable stress testing, the injury is considered potentially unstable.
 Asymmetry of the gap between the talar dome and the malleoli on the talus x-ray view also suggests joint instability.

 Emergency Department Care and Disposition

 If the patient has a stable joint and is able to bear weight, then protection with an elastic bandage or ankle brace, rest, ice, compression, and elevation (PRICE) for up to 72 hours is indicated.
 Prescribe analgesics, and add motion and strength exercises within 48 to 72 hours.
 If pain persists beyond one week, the patient should follow up with an orthopedist for a repeat evaluation.

 A patient with a stable joint who is unable to bear weight requires an ankle brace, crutches, and orthopedic follow-up.

-A patient with an unstable joint requires a posterior splint, crutches, and timely referral to an orthopedist for ...
+A patient with an unstable joint requires a posterior splint, crutches, and timely referral to an ...